The Top 12 heinous headlines: don’t post these on your dating profile

 - I’m really shy.
 Please contact me.
 I’m a loner.
 A little Agoraphobic

 All of the above qualify as buzz-kills –dullsville and boring.
-You can do better.
+Three tips for a Better profile

 - Take the time to write succinct 50-word essay citing some of your interests.
 Avoid writing “a laundry list of likes.”
 As a rule quirky and kinky are not cute.
 Really.

-- Remember, when writing a dating profile – sarcasm and innuendo don’t always translate.
+- Get Real: Remember, when writing a dating profile – sarcasm and innuendo don’t always translate.
 What you may consider to be clever and pithy may come across as caustic or corny.

 - Update and improve your profile every month.
 Posting the same online dating profile for more than two months is a dead end.
-Update and change it up a bit- dating is dynamic. you should be, too.
+Update and change it up a bit.
+Dating in 2014 is dynamic. you should be, too.
 Comment on a concert, a movie or a restaurant you recently tried.
-First impressions happen once.
+First impressions happen only once.

 Shoot me an email and tell what works for you.
 Page.firstname.lastname@example.org